18 Ways to Keep Remote Employees Connected and Engaged

 Recognizing employees

 A bonus tip: personalize your company chat by creating unique company emojis.
-Whether it’s photos and gifs of team members, the company logo and brand materials, or unique reaction emojis, it’s a low-effort way to get a remote team engaged in the company chat.
+Whether it’s photos and gifs of team members, the company logo and brand materials, or unique reaction emojis, it’s a low-effort way to engage a remote team.

 Celebrate your team with gifts and swag packages at every appropriate opportunity.
 Start by sending out a welcome package for newly hired team members, as it’s an excellent way to make them feel welcome and part of the team from day 1.